ex-jedi/beginner-javascript-tutorials/README.md

       const sentence = `You have ${count} item${count === 1 ? '' : 's' } in your cart.`;
   ```

-- Can be used to run functions
+- Can be used to run functions.

   ```javascript
         function showAdminBar() {